KiraraSan/simple-blog/README.md

-# fell free to use this simple code
+# this code from and inspired by Wab Programming Unpas/Sandika Galih